talkable/talkable-docs/source/android_sdk/getting_started.rst

 .. _deep_linking_scheme:

-5. Add deep linking scheme handler into your main activity entry.
+4. Add deep linking scheme handler into your main activity entry or an activity you want to handle deep links from Talkable.

    .. code-block:: xml